duereg/manager-readme/README.md

 ## Responsible, Responsive, Dependable
  - Write your code to live forever
- - Practice Incrementalism; Write small PR’s
+ - Practice incrementalism; write small PR’s
- - Test Everything; TDD, Unit, Integration, Acceptance
+ - Test everything; TDD, Unit, Integration, Acceptance
  - Follow your work all the way through.
 You're responsible for the quality of your code
- - Tooling > Diligence
- - Use Metrics & Logging; Evidence over Effort
+ - Tooling > Diligence; Use Metrics & Logging; Evidence over Effort

 ## Be Resourceful
- - Google first, Ask Questions, Don’t reinvent the wheel.
-Do your research
+ - Google first, ask questions, don’t reinvent the wheel.
+Research your problems before you start
  - Be efficient with your time so you get things done
  - Be creative, don’t be boxed in by previous decisions
    - Nothing is precious.
 Especially code I wrote